mmcnamarainco/stock-analysis/README.md

 # stock-analysis
 Week2 VBA project
+---
 ## Overview of Project
----
 Utilizing stock price and volume data, write VBA Macros to determine total daily volumes and annual returns for a selection of stocks.
 ---
 ### Purpose
-In this Module we worte our first VBA macros, then when and cleaned them up, or "Refactored" them, to run faster and more efficiently.
+In this Module we wrote our first VBA macros, then went back and cleaned them up, or "Refactored" them, to run faster and more efficiently.

 ---
 ## Background

-We were presented with a limited amount of simple daily stock market data, and asked to process a subset of that data in certain ways.
-With just 73 lines responsible for it's execution, the code accesses a pair of workbooks containing daily volume, Open, High, Low, Close and Adjusted Closing prices, then outputs simple annual analysis for each ticker symbol.
+We were presented with a limited amount of simple daily stock market data and asked to process a subset of that data in certain ways.
+With just 73 lines responsible for its execution, the code accesses a pair of workbooks containing daily volume, Open, High, Low, Close and Adjusted Closing prices, then outputs simple annual analysis for each ticker symbol.
 This output consists of the Total Annual Volume of trades as well as the annual return, expressed as a percentage.
-The output is then formatted and color coded for easy interpretation with an additional subroutine.
+The output is then formatted, and color coded for easy interpretation with an additional subroutine.

 We then took our macro and cleaned it up, reorganizing the layout and bringing external macros inside the original.
 ---
 ## Results

-The organization of the information in the refactored code certaily hepls it run faster, despite it being only one line shorter, at 72 lines of executable code.
-The declaration of variables before the callout to open the workbook seems to be one major inprovement, as is the inclusion of the display formatting in the same script.
+The organization of the information in the refactored code certainly helps it run faster, despite it being only one line shorter, at 72 lines of executable code.
+The declaration of variables before the callout to open the workbook seems to be one major improvement, as is the inclusion of the display formatting in the same script.

-Our original macro(s) ran in Our original code ran in 0.45 for 2017 data, and 0.44 seconds for 2018 data.
+Our original code ran in 0.45 for 2017 data, and 0.44 seconds for 2018 data.
 After refactoring, the resultant efficiencies in the code are undeniable, with the script running in just 0.08 seconds for 2017 data, and 0.07 seconds for 2018 data.
 ---
 ![VBA_Challenge_2017](VBA_Challenge_2017.png)
 ---